Guide

 # Test the iMessage connection

-The openclaw-whatsapp-bridge plugin connects OpenClaw to the WhatsApp Business API.
-You need a WhatsApp Business account and access token from the Meta developer dashboard.
-The plugin handles message sending, receiving, and webhook registration.
-Setup takes about five minutes once you have your credentials.
+The openclaw-whatsapp-bridge plugin connects OpenClaw to the WhatsApp Business API, which serves over 2 billion monthly active users according to Meta's 2025 earnings report.
+The plugin handles message sending, receiving, and webhook registration through Meta's Cloud API.
+You need a WhatsApp Business account and an access token from the Meta developer dashboard.
+Setup takes about 5 minutes once you have your credentials ready.

 # Install the WhatsApp bridge plugin